adamwth/adamwth/README.md

 ## Currently...

 -   I'm building a product in a team of 6, under the mentorship of advisors from [Johnson and Johnson](https://www.jnj.com/).
--   I'm taking graduate courses in Blockchains & Cryptocurrencies, Privacy, Data Science, and Product Management.
+-   I'm exploring the work in adjacent fields, such as blockchains, privacy, data science, and product management.
--   I'm having fun in NYC :)
+-   I'm working on my next personal project.

 ## Previously...